brainhack-school2020/EliseD_BLUP_Brain-Learning-Unicorn-Project/README.md

 # Project draft: Brain Learning Unicorn Project

 ## Summary
-<p>Can a model predict if an individual is carrier of a pathogenic genetic variant based on Brain imagery derived data?</p>
+<p>Can a model predict if an individual is carrier of a pathogenic genetic copy number variant based on Brain imagery derived data?</p>

 This project aims to feed a **learning** model with **brains** to predict if an individual is carrier of a pathogenic **genetic** variant (meaning that the DNA alteration is deleterious and formally associated to neurodevelopmental disorders and other psychiatric disorders).

-The hypothesis is not based on strong assumptions (even if there is multiple publication showing brain alterations associates to pathogenic CNVs), the focus will be on learning how to apply machine learning model for **multimodal dataset**(derived anatomical MRI data, genetic, other clinical data).
+The hypothesis is not based on strong assumptions (even if there is multiple publications showing brain alterations associated to pathogenic CNVs), the focus will be on learning how to apply machine learning model for **multimodal dataset**(derived anatomical MRI data, genetic, other clinical data).

 ## Background
 #### What is a pathogenic genetic Copy Number Variants (CNV)?